Storm Prediction Center

 In an office building, hospital, nursing home or skyscraper:Go directly to an enclosed, windowless area in the center of the building -- away from glass and on the lowest floor possible.
 Then, crouch down and cover your head.
 Interior stairwells are usually good places to take shelter, and if not crowded, allow you to get to a lower level quickly.
 Stay off the elevators; you could be trapped in them if the power is lost.

-In a mobile home:Get out!
+In a mobile or manufactured home:Get out!
 Even if your home is tied down, it is not as safe as an underground shelter or permanent, sturdy building.
 Go to one of those shelters, or to a nearby permanent structure, using your tornado evacuation plan.
+Your plan could include staying with someone who is in a sturdy permanent structure, if a tornado threat is forecast.
 Most tornadoes can destroy even tied-down mobile homes; and it is best not to play the low odds that yours will make it.
 This mobile-home safety video from the State of Missouri may be useful in developing your plan.

 At school:Follow the drill!
 Go to the interior hall or windowless room in an orderly way as you are told.
 Crouch low, head down, and protect the back of your head with your arms.
 Stay away from windows and large open rooms like gyms and auditoriums.